harmony-one/x/progress/julia-nai.md

+2023-10-17 Tue: Built a quick app that loads on [iPadOS 17.0.3](https://github.com/harmony-one/x/tree/main/mobile/samantha) that test the build in TTS synthesiser in iOS.
+While the speed is very very fast, the quality is very middling.
+Theo P has tested the various always available voices and selected 3 that are particularly good, and Theo F will test tomorrow.
+I will be looking into any potential methods for obtaining the [higher quality voices](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoicequality/enhanced) that Apple has.
+However, these voices have to be downloaded on device before they can be used.

 2023-10-16 Mon: Downloaded the necessary simulators and application to build the iOS template.
 Beginning to study Swift/Obj-C (specifically focusing on audio classes that will be utillized).
 Through discussions with Frank, code refactoring for Discord bot will be done by tomorrow.

 ---